awnorth/projectDATA/README.md

 # projectDATA
-Here is the repository for our shared porject data!
+Here is the repository for our shared project data!